agardnerIT/killercoda_tutorials/security-sql-injection/step1.md

 You can now read this SQL statement as "give me the details from Accounts where `LastName` equals `fake` OR just give me everything".
 Of course you get everything: SQL is working as designed, you have just manipulated it.

 The `;` is how you tell SQL to end the line.
-But remember, there is also a pesky extra apostraphe from the original SQL statement.
+But remember, there is also a pesky extra apostrophe from the original SQL statement.

 Luckily, SQL has a handy operator (a double dash) which means "ignore everything after this".
 Therefore the `;` is the last thing actually "used" by SQL.
 Everything is ignored.